Understanding the Basics: What Is Human Capital Management Software?

 - A leader in benefits and compensation.
 Benefits and compensation are critical to attracting and keeping key talent.
 Employees increasingly seek more flexibility in terms of benefits, perks, work hours, and so on.
 Successful HR departments are taking note, and innovating.

 - A learning advocate.
 Today’s employees want to continue to develop skills and capabilities and HR plays a role in fostering continuous learning far beyond initial training of new hires.

 - A leader of change.
-Today’s HR leaders frequently lead change initiatives for their organisations, and work to minimise resistance to change.
+Today’s HR leaders frequently lead change initiatives for their organizations, and work to minimize resistance to change.

 What is the benefit of having HCM software?

-By moving its HR data into Workday, a single system for human capital management, Norconsult achieved access to real-time, accurate data and visibility into the skills it had or didn’t have across the organisation.
-In other words, for organisations that want to ensure they're ready for a changing world, HCM software is a key piece of technology.
+By moving its HR data into Workday, a single system for human capital management, Norconsult achieved access to real-time, accurate data and visibility into the skills it had or didn’t have across the organization.
+In other words, for organizations that want to ensure they're ready for a changing world, HCM software is a key piece of technology.